Contents

 All items that have been completed or addressed will be stored in the remainder of the patient's chart; known as the Chronological Record.

-The Requiring Action queue is at the top of your patient's chart and is outlined in yellow, if there are open items that are assigned to "you" and require your immediate attention.
-The can be:
+The Requiring Action queue is visible in the Practice Home and at the top of your patient's chart (highlighted in orange).
+Open items that are assigned to "you" and require your immediate attention will be listed there.
+They can be:

 - Any messages that require "you" to review or respond to